ADBeveridge/lumenza/README.md

-# libospl
+# Lumenza
-libospl is an open-source and multiplatform photo management API for managing a database of photos.
+Lumenza is an photo management API for managing a database of photos, based off of libospl.

-### Features
-Nothing noteworthy yet.

-### Contributing
-Any help is welcome, see [CONTRIBUTING.md](CONTRIBUTING.md) to know how to contribute.

-### Build
-Just type `cargo build`